 - Bomb Threats: Where legally require to do so under the Terrorism Act 2000.

-- Suicide: Where it is explicitly requested by the service user to disclose information to Campus Security and/or the emergency services.
+- Suicide: Where it is implicitly requested by the service user to disclose information to Campus Security and/or the emergency services.

 - Malicious repeat callers: Should any service user continue to abuse the service with malicious contact, Volunteers are allowed to disclose the following identifying features to the committee: accent, potential gender, frequently used phrases/words, general conversation points.
 This information serves solely the purpose of creating a protocol which protects our Volunteers.
 No information regarding the service user can be disclosed to third parties outside of Nightline.

 Nightline keeps a record of the following information regarding contacts by service users: